 Harry Leslie's Rusholme Pavilion is more than a distant memory for most people.
 The exact date that performances started here is a little unclear, there may have been some summer-time only shows dating back to 1903 but the earliest printed programmes date from 1908.
 I have been very fortunate in being able to prepare this page with some detailed information provided by a Rusholme resident whose late husband, Tom Egan, had collected memorabilia about Harry Leslie.
 Some of this was published in the Rusholme Times in 1980 and at that time there were still enough residents who had memories of the Pavilion who then sent in their letters and recollections about Harry and the Pavilion.
 As some of the letters were written by residents who said they were upwards of 80 +, (one was 91) we can safely assume that they had a firsthand knowledge!
 These original letters together with some programmes from 1908-9 have now been passed to the rusholmearchive and have proved to be a valuable resource.
 I am very grateful to Mrs Egan for being given this material for publication.

 The site of the Rusholme Pavilion was on the southern side of the Birch Villa, (now called Hardy's Well).
 You can see it in the map below dated 1934 just near the corner of Wilmslow Road and Dickenson Road.
 For all of its life the Pavilion was unseen to the passing public because the plot of land was shielded from Wilmslow Road by very high advertising hoardings.
-These hoardings can be seen in the photograph below to the right of the Birch Villa.
+These hoardings can be seen by clicking on the underlined "advertising hoardings", and also in the photograph below to the right of the Birch Villa.

 Programme cover for May 10th 1909 below